pyokosmeme/HyperMask/README.md

 ---

-## Bot Reply Logic
+## Bot Reply Logic & New Functionality

-The bot follows distinct reply behaviors depending on whether it is interacting in a public channel or a private DM:
+The bot's response behavior now features several dynamic enhancements to ensure a context-aware and balanced interaction across public channels and DMs:

 ### **Direct Messages (DMs)**
-- The bot **always** replies to messages in DMs.
+- **Always Replies:** The bot always responds to DMs.
-- The conversation context remains private, allowing for a more casual, personal, and intimate interaction style.
+- **Personal & Intimate:** The conversation context remains private, allowing for a more casual, personal, and intimate interaction style.
-- The system prompt includes a note emphasizing that the conversation is private and encourages natural interaction.
+- **Dedicated System Prompt:** The DM prompt emphasizes that the conversation is private, encouraging natural dialogue.

 ### **Public Channels**
+- **Selective Replies via Yes/No Voting:**
-- The bot will **only reply if explicitly mentioned by name** (`{DEFAULT_NAME}` in the message) or if it passes a voting system.
+  - The bot will only reply if it is explicitly mentioned by name (using `{DEFAULT_NAME}`) or if it passes a voting process.
-- If not mentioned, the bot determines whether to respond by running a yes/no voting process.
-  - It gathers multiple AI-generated votes (**3 votes**) to decide whether to respond.
-  - If the majority vote is **yes**, the bot replies.
-- The bot limits responses to messages from other bots to avoid infinite loops.
+  - For messages not explicitly addressed to it, the bot solicits a yes/no vote from an LLM (via multiple AI-generated votes, typically 3) on whether to reply.
-- The system prompt reminds the bot that the conversation is public, encouraging it to maintain appropriate awareness.
+  - The vote prompt now includes a summary of the **external context** (i.e. recent public messages) so that the LLM can take the broader conversation into account.

+- **Bot Reply Throttling:**
+  - To prevent bot-to-bot chatter, the system keeps track of how many times it has replied to a bot and will refuse to respond once a preset threshold is reached.
+  - When a human sends a message, the bot resets its reply count, ensuring that conversations among bots are limited.

+- **Dynamic Delay Mechanism:**
+  - The bot introduces a delay before sending its response in public channels.
+  - This delay is calculated dynamically (currently at **10 ms per character** of the incoming message), ensuring that responses appear more human-like and reducing the likelihood of rapid-fire bot interactions.
+  - The delay is applied only after the API call completes, keeping the typing indicator behavior intuitive.

+- **Context Limitation:**
-- The bot incorporates up to **10 most recent messages** from the channel as external context when crafting a response.
+  - The bot builds an external context from the public channel by aggregating recent messages.
+  - This context is limited to approximately **6,000 characters** (roughly 2,000 tokens) to keep the prompt concise, cost-effective, and fast, without nearing the overall context window limit.

 ---